Eric Clapton: COVID-19

-In November 2020, during the COVID-19 pandemic, Clapton and Van Morrison collaborated on an anti-mask, anti-lockdown single entitled "Stand and Deliver", the profits from which were donated to Morrison's "Lockdown Financial Hardship Fund".
+In November 2020, during the COVID-19 pandemic, Clapton and Van Morrison collaborated on an anti-mask, anti-lockdown single entitled "Stand and Deliver", the profits from which were donated to Morrison's Lockdown Financial Hardship Fund.
 Morrison's stance was criticised by Northern Ireland Health Minister Robin Swann.
-In July 2021, Clapton wrote that he would "not perform on any stage where there is a discriminated audience present", in response to Boris Johnson requiring vaccination for concerts.
-Clapton by then had taken both doses of the AstraZeneca vaccine but, he said, had severe reactions to both injections.
-Whether the symptoms he reported were actually vaccine-related has been called into question, given that Clapton previously reported suffering the same symptoms as early as 2013 due to nerve damage.
+In July 2021, Clapton wrote that he would "not perform on any stage where there is a discriminated audience present", in response to Boris Johnson mandating that concert attendees be vaccinated.
+Clapton had by then taken both doses of the AstraZeneca vaccine and said he had had severe reactions to both injections.
+Whether the symptoms he reported were actually vaccine-related was called into question by an NBC News editorial, given that Clapton previously reported suffering the same symptoms as early as 2013 due to nerve damage.